Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 (the bigger the documents, the more batches need to be used).

 If your operations get throttled during a Bulk request, it means that now the bottleneck of your application is on the provisioned throughput of your container.

-Currently, the SDK does *not* retry individual throttled requests within a bulk operation.
+The SDK only retries bulk on throttling errors - any other errors will show up as part of your bulk responses.

 Available Bulk operation types are:
 - Create